 Stories from Halley

 Take a look back at some moments in Halley’s history.
-This video playlist includes stories about our character education program, our partnership with Vulcan Materials, The Whistle Blowers, and The Bully Nots.
+This video playlist includes stories about the Prevent, Act, Resolve (PAR) character education program, our partnership with Vulcan Materials, The Whistle Blowers, and The Bully Nots.
+Halley's innovative PAR program became the model for the Positive Behavioral Interventions and Supports (PBIS) program in use today in FCPS.

 Did you know that in 2001 Halley Elementary School won a national contest?
 The contest called for suggestions on how to encourage students to prevent bullying.
 Halley was selected from among 120 schools by Michigan author Patricia Polacco, who devised the contest.
-Ms. Polacco presented the award in person and joined students in painting a mural.
+Ms. Polacco presented the award in person and joined students in painting a mural on the wall of our library.

 A True Fish Tale